 Non-payment or late payment of the credit always results in lowering your credit score and ruining your credit report.
 It will be very difficult for you to get approval for the loan in the future with this credit report.
-If you want to discuss the matter in detail, feel free to contact Mr. ABC the manager of the bank.
-The bank is ready to help you by adjusting the due dates of the repayment or reducing the amount of fine you are bound to pay with late payment.
+If you want to discuss the matter in detail, feel free to contact Mr. ABC, the manager of the bank.
+The bank is ready to help you by adjusting the due dates of the repayment or reducing the amount of the fine you are bound to pay with a late payment.

 Format: MS Word 2003+ Size: 45 KB